vmware/load-balancer-and-ingress-services-for-kubernetes/docs/crds/avinfrasetting.md

 #### Configure VIP Networks

+**Note**: AKO 1.5.1 updates the schema to provide VIP network information in AviInfraSetting CRD.
+See [Upgrade Notes](./upgrade/upgrade.md) for more details.

 AviInfraSetting CRD can be used to configure VIP networks for virtualservices created corresponding to Services/Ingresses/Openshift Routes.
 The Networks must be present in the Avi Controller prior to this CRD creation.

         network:
-          names:
+          vipNetworks:
-            - vip-network-10-10-10-0-24
+            - networkName: vip-network-10-10-10-0-24
+              cidr: 10.10.10.0/24

-Note that multiple networks names can be added to the CRD.
+Note that multiple networks names can be added to the CRD (only in case of AWS cloud).
 The Avi virtualservices will acquire a VIP from each of these specified networks.
-If Avi fails to allocate a VIP due to IP exhaustion, then theAKO, from v1.4.1 request is not honoured.
+Failure in allocating even a single vip (for example, in case of IP exhaustion) **will** result in complete failure of entire request. *This is same as vip allocation failures in single vip.*

 #### Enable/Disable Route Health Injection